top of page

 10. Market Your Program With Purpose

-Use real images of women training in your social media & website
+• Use real images of women training in your social media and website.

-Share women’s testimonials about their experiences in your gym
+• Share women’s testimonials about their gym experiences.

 If your academy looks and feels welcoming to women, more will walk through the door.